mcthouacbb/Sirius/README.md

 - `"eval"`
     - Prints the static evaluation of the position
 - `"qeval"`
-    - Prints the quiescence evaluation of the position
+    - Prints the quiescence search evaluation of the position
+    - Currently not working
-- `"search" <depth>`
+- `"search" "depth" <depth>`
+- `"search" "time" <time>`
+- `"search" "infinite"`
-    - Performs an iterative deepening search up to depth
+    - Performs an iterative deepening search up to depth, until time time, or until interrupted
-    - Prints out the evaluation and PV of each depth
+    - Prints out the evaluation, node count, and PV of each depth
+- `"stop"`
-    - Prints out search statistics
+    - Stops the search
-    - WARNING: Search time increases exponentially with depth
 - `"tests"`
     - Runs test suite
     - Currently, only perft tests are run